BrodyPinto/BrodyPinto/README.md

-I am currently a Senior majoring in Data Science at St. Lawrence University in Canton, NY.

-I'm also minoring in Mathematics and have a particular interest in time series analysis, and statistical analysis in financial, biological, and sports applications.
-As a Senior captain of the men's tennis team at St. Lawrence University, I'm making the most of my liberal arts university experience as a full-time student-athlete.
+I'm a recent graduate of St. Lawrence University with a B.S. in Data Science and a minor in Mathematics.
+My work focuses on machine learning, artificial intelligence, statistical modeling, and time series analysis, with applications in finance, ecology, and sports analytics.
+I’ve led independent research projects, built R packages, and developed tools for data visualization, forecasting, and reinforcement learning.

 <!--
 **BrodyPinto/BrodyPinto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.